 With the fate of lifelong imprisonment looming over their heads, likely to be handed down on the sentencing date of April 19, 2019 — a look inside Louise Turpin’s crimes as a mother, and her complicity as a wife, warrant thorough exploration in order to understand the bizarre story of her and her family.

-Life Inside The Home Of Louise Turpin And Her Husband
+Life Inside The Home Of David And Louise Turpin

 When her parents, Wayne and Phyllis Turpin, died in 2016 — Louise didn’t attend either funeral.